Sunday, June 24, 2007

 You see me, someday new,

-I'm healthier now,
+I'm healthier now, so Bitch F-U.

 So you felt like dropping and and messing with my Chi